-1.2 Approach and Planning Precedent
+1.3 Approach and Planning Precedent

 This stage 1 screening is presented with embedded design parameters detailed in section 1.3 below.
-These measures are not intended to be interpreted as mitigations to address a likely significant effect to a Natura 2000 site.
+These measures are not intended to be interpreted as mitigations to address a likely significant effect to a Natura 2000 site(s).
 Planning precedent1 dictates that mitigation should only be presented as part of stage two in the appropriate assessment (AA) process if required to minimise likely significant effect.

-1.3 Project Scope, Description and Embedded Design Parameters
+1.4 Embedded Design Parameters